POS-CWS/Welcome/README.md

 # Welcome
-Welcome to the CORAL-CWS GitHub page.
-This is the home for a number of tools that we use.
-General notes about each tool can be found in this file, and more detailed ones can be found in the corresponding repository.
+Welcome to the Photographic Observation Study (POS)- Canadian Wildlife Service (CWS) GitHub page.
+This is the home for a number of tools that were developed for the POS.
+General notes about each tool are found in this file, and more detailed ones are available in the corresponding repository.

-## About CORAL-CWS
+## About POS-CWS

 TODO Norma: this is a good place to put a public-facing blurb on the team as a whole.